Pediatric Elbow Injuries

 There are three elbow joints: the radiocapitellar, the ulnohumeral, and the proximal radioulnar joints.
 There can be disruption of any of these joints.
 The most common injury is a fall on the outstretched hand.
 There can also be a direct hit to the elbow, such as in a motor vehicle accident or being struck by a baseball bat.

 X-ray of the front and sides of the elbow should be taken.
 A fat pad can be seen as the only sign of a nondisplaced fracture.
-They may not be seen if the joint capsule is disrupted, which can compress the joint fluid.Specific Fractures
+They may not be seen if the joint capsule is disrupted, which can compress the joint fluid.Supracondylar Humerus Fractures

-Supracondylar humerus fractures.
 This can involve up to 75 percent of elbow injuries.
 The peak incidence is 5-8 years of age.
 Any older than that and dislocations are more prevalent.
 The non-dominant side is usually affected.
-There is ligamentous laxity in kids so the elbow can become hyperextended.
-The main mechanism of injury include the hyperextension of the elbow in a fall on the outstretched hand.
-There can be injury with a fall to the flexed elbow.
+There is ligamentous laxity in kids, so the elbow can become hyperextended.
+The main mechanism of injury includes the hyperextension of the elbow in a fall on the outstretched hand.
+There can be an injury with a fall to the flexed elbow.

-The main mechanisms of injury are when there is a varus stress on the elbow which results in an avulsion fracture of the distal humerus and if there is a fall on the outstretched hand with the elbow extended.
+The main mechanisms of injury are a varus stress on the elbow, which results in an avulsion fracture of the distal humerus and a fall on the outstretched hand with the elbow extended.
 The individual does not have a deformity in most situations but instead has a small amount of swelling.
 There can be crepitus when pronating or supinating the forearm.
 The range of motion of the elbow is painful to do.
 X-rays of the front and side of the elbow often identify the fracture.
 Varus stress views can show subtle fractures.

 There are two types of fracture classification: the Milch system and the Jakob system.
 The Jakob fractures vary according to the displacement of the fracture.

-Medial condylar physeal fractures.
-This is a rare type of fracture occurring mostly in 8-14 year old kids.
+This is a rare type of fracture occurring mostly in 8-14-year-old kids.
 The mechanism of injury is direct trauma to the point of the elbow and an indirect fall on the outstretched arm with a valgus strain on the elbow.

-Treatment involves immobilization in a long arm cast or using a long splint.
-These can be used for 3-4 weeks before doing range of motion and strengthening exercises.
-Closed reduction may not be able to be done because of soft tissue swelling so an open reduction is used.
+Treatment involves immobilization in a long-arm cast or using a long splint.
+These can be used for 3-4 weeks before doing a range of motion and strengthening exercises.
+Closed reduction may not be able to be done because of soft tissue swelling, so an open reduction is used.
 If the fracture does not reduce well, open reduction is needed.

-Radial head fractures.
-These represent 5-8.5 percent of elbow fractures, usually seen in 9-10 year olds.
+These represent 5-8.5 percent of elbow fractures, usually seen in 9-10-year-olds.
 It is often associated with fractures of the olecranon, coronoid, and medial epicondyle fractures.
 The mechanism of injury is a fall on the outstretched hand or direct blow to the head of the radius.
 Repetitive stress from pitching can cause a fracture of this bone.

 Regular AP and lateral views of the elbow should show the fracture.
-There are some special views that can be done as well.
+Some special views can be done as well.
 A fat pad sign may be seen as evidence of fracture.
 An MRI can help identify occult fractures.
 Comparison with the opposite side of the body can help show a hidden fracture.